OpenBuildings/join-us/locations/london.md

 Clippings office in London
 ==========================

 Our headquarters are in London, United Kingdom.
-We are based in trendy Shoreditch, near Old Street.
+We are in trendy Shoreditch, near Old Street.

 **[Exact location](https://goo.gl/maps/sev9nKRxyg82)**